Prize Home Lottery Financial Planning & Risk Assessment Guide for Australia 2026

 Key Takeaways

-- Budget for stamp duty ($150,000–$250,000) and future capital gains tax if you win.
-The prize itself is not taxable income, but ownership costs are real.
+- Budget for stamp duty carefully.
+Expect $150,000–$250,000.
+Plan for capital gains tax too.
+The prize is not taxable.
+But ownership costs are real.

-- State-by-state stamp duty rates vary widely.
-Queensland offers the lowest rates (≈3.25–4.75%); NSW and Victoria charge 7–8%.
+- Stamp duty rates change by state.
+Queensland is lowest at 3.25–4.75%.
+NSW and Victoria charge 7–8% each.